 ||The timeout is the amount of time that Google Cloud waits for a response to a probe.
 Its value must be less than or equal to the check interval.
 Units are seconds.||

 For health checks to work, you must create ingress

-|Load Balancer||Probe source IP ranges||Firewall rule example|
+|Product||Probe source IP ranges||Firewall rule example|

-||Firewall rules for all load balancers except network load balancers|
+||Firewall rules for all products except network load balancers|

 |Firewall rules for network load balancers|

 Importance of firewall rules